johsteffens/mocutsvd/README.md

    * Clears memory from the latest allocation without destroying the matrix.

 * **```int mocut_mat_s_setup( mocut_mat_s* o, size_t rows, size_t cols, size_t stride, double* data )```**
    * Makes the matrix use external data.
-The external matrix layout must be compatible to the `mocut` layout.
+The ABI of the external matrix must be compatible (strided row-major layout).
 The external matrix data is neither copied nor owned by `mocut_mat_s`.
-It will not be freed on matrix destruction.
+It will not be freed by `mocut_mat_s_discard`.
 The external data must stay alive and valid during the lifetime of the `mocut_mat_s` instance.
-   * The purpose of this function is to simplify the integration of `mocutsvd` into a codebase that prefers using its own matrix representation.
+   * The purpose of this function is to simplify the integration of `mocutsvd` into a codebase that uses its own matrix representation.
-   * **Note:** Using `mocut_mat_s_setup` with unaligned external data is allowed but can limit the effectiveness of cache and vectorization in function `mocut_svd`.
+   * **Note:** Using `mocut_mat_s_setup` with unaligned external data (`stride=cols`) is allowed but can limit the effectiveness of cache and vectorization in function `mocut_svd`.
    * **Return:**
       * `0`: Success
       * `>0`: Error Code.